gderivas/automated-linkedin-job-alerts/README.md

 - Select flexibility options (Remote, Hybrid, Office)
 - Receive an email when a new job is posted - Optional
+- Do more complex searches (combinations of flexibiity and location)

 ## Installation